You have an admission decision, now what?

 Transcript and Test Score Deadlines

-A: You should review your Conditions of Admission at MAP@Berkeley - as well as the detailed CalCentral Task list - for a list of all required official documents and information about how to request each.
+Q: How do I know which documents I am supposed to send to Berkeley?A: You should review your Conditions of Admission at MAP@Berkeley and the detailed task list in CalCentral for a complete list of all required official documents and instructions on how to request them.

 Q: How do I confirm that my documents have been received?